epsy/repeated_test/README.rst

 Python's |ut|_ modules helps in performing various forms of automated testing.
 One writes a class deriving from |tc|_ and adds various ``test_xyz`` methods.
-Test runners run these tests, keeping count of succesful and failed tests, and produces a trace with the causes of these failures.
+Test runners run these tests, keeping count of successful and failed tests, and produces a trace with the causes of these failures.

 Sometimes it makes sense to have one test be carried out for a large amount